This site uses a cookie to store your language preference

 Compared to a cave survey PC/Mac software, Auriga:

 runs on a low-cost Palm OS device that requires little battery power

 Does Auriga replace a cave survey PC/Mac software?
 No, instead it complements it!

 Survey data can be acquired on the Palm, viewed and used at the camp on the Palm and, once

 back home, transferred to the PC/Mac.
 This latter process can be done either with

 a memory card, a cable (serial or USB, depending on both the Palm OS device and the PC/Mac capabilities)

 Auriga can be used as:

-an electronic notebook to store numeric survey data while in the cave
+an electronic notebook to sketch and store numeric survey data while in the cave

 a scientific calculator to convert survey shots into Cartesian coordinates